 Psychiatry and Behavioral Medicine Unit

 Children with complex mental health issues may need to stay in the hospital at times.
 When this happens, we have a Psychiatry and Behavioral Medicine Unit (PBMU) with 41 beds where we treat children from ages 3 to 17.

 Services We Offer

 Our focus in the PBMU is to give your child short-term care during a mental health crisis.
 Our goal is to stabilize the behaviors that led to hospitalization and teach your child and family skills that can help after your child leaves the hospital.
 These skills can help you and your child cope and help prevent crises in the future.
 The steps are designed to stabilize your child’s behavior and to teach your child and family skills that can help after your child leaves the hospital.
 These skills can help you and your child cope and help you prevent crises in the future.

-While in the PBMU, your child will meet regularly with a variety of providers (such as doctors, nurse practitioners, therapists, and pediatric mental health specialists) and participate in groups with other children throughout the day.
+While in the PBMU, your child will follow a daily schedule to meet regularly with a variety of providers (such as doctors, nurse practitioners, therapists, and pediatric mental health specialists) and participate in groups with other children throughout the day.
 In general, the PBMU is a unique psychiatric setting focused on providing safe, evidence-informed care.
 Our behavioral management philosophy and training is seclusion and restraint-free, meaning that we strive to avoid “hands-on” interventions at all times.

 We also make plans with you to get any ongoing care your child will need when they leave here.